Master of Science in Physician Assistant Studies (CUAA)

 • Comply with all policies and procedures published by CUAA and those of the Physician Assistant Program.

-• Achieve a grade of 79% or higher at the end of each didactic course.
+• Achieve a grade of 79% or higher at the end of each didactic course or have successfully completed a single term of academic probation throughout the entirety of the program.
+For further details see the didactic student handbook.

 • Maintain a GPA of 3.0 or higher at the end of each term.